GILREICH1/GILREICH1/README.md

 ## 👋 Hi, I’m Gil (He/Him)

-- 🥙 British / Isreali
+- 🥙 British / Israeli

 - Versatile front-end developer with experience in JavaScript, TypeScript, React, Redux as well as Node, SQL, Mongo and Express